 Physical Description: Bearkin are Humanoid bears.
 They have thick fur and short snouts, and relatively short limbs.
 Their large size makes them stick out in a crowd.
-They have the claws of their animal heritage, but must learn how to make the best use of them.
+Bearkin have the claws of their animal heritage, but must learn how to make the best use of them.
+Their coloration is based on their patron Fae.